michaelnisi/troubled/data/posts/2018/podest.md

 #### Apps are made of priorities and compromises

 I have forgotten how I intitially listened, with iTunes and iPod, I think.
-Later, on iPhone, I began with Apple [Podcasts](https://itunes.apple.com/us/app/podcasts/id525463029), and later [Downcast](https://itunes.apple.com/us/app/downcast/id393858566), which I used for quite some time.
+On iPhone, of course, I began with Apple [Podcasts](https://itunes.apple.com/us/app/podcasts/id525463029) and later [Downcast](https://itunes.apple.com/us/app/downcast/id393858566), which I used for quite some time.
 Then came [Instacast](https://itunes.apple.com/us/app/instacast-core/id108386833), which I liked, but as it turned out, didn’t scale to hundreds of subscriptions.
 I had to return to Apple Podcasts.
 I kept trying [Overcast](https://overcast.fm), but stuck with Apple Podcasts, apparently made by developers who did not listen to podcasts, at least back then.

 Apps are made of priorities and compromises.
 From time to time, I try one of the newer apps coming out, but find them confusing.
 If a podcast app requires me to wade through a tutorial, something went wrong.
 This all goes to show, after a decade of listening, I have not found a podcast app I enjoy—here be dragons.